ncarlier/webhookd/README.md

 ```
 This command will ask for a password and store it in the htpawsswd file.

-Please note that by default, the daemon will try to load the `.htpasswd` file.
+By default, the daemon will try to load the `.htpasswd` file.
 But you can override this behavior by specifying the location of the file:

 ```bash